TRYOUT INFORMATION

 HOW DO TRYOUTS WORK?

 There are a few stages in the process of tryouts.
-The first stage is a video tryout mid July.
-The criteria of the video will be posted prior, usually it is a reining pattern, video of cow work and a ranch riding pattern.
+The first stage is a form/video tryout due mid June/begging of July.
+The criteria of the video will be posted prior, usually it is a reining pattern, video of cow work and a some form of ranch riding/pleasure/trail.
 That is when the first cuts will be made.
-The second round begining of August is in person at A&M. Following that will be an interview with the coaches.
-Follow closely on our Facebook to keep up with the latest info regarding tryouts!
+The second round which begins in August is in-person at A&M. Following that will be an interview with teammates.
+Follow closely on our Instagram/Facebook to keep up with the latest info regarding tryouts!

 DO I NEED SHOW EXPERIENCE?